-- We can tackle toxic messaging and malware with contentbased spam and malware filters supported by artificial intelligence (Al), debunking/pre-bunking of posts and suspending accounts of maligned influencers. - Counter-narratives are highly-effective but should always be truth-based as part of an information peacekeeping strategy (IPK) or global peace and stabilization operations.
+- We can tackle toxic messaging and malware with content-Building resiliency within the target audience and users starts with security awareness education, critical based spam and malware filters supported by artificial thinking and promoting access to authoritative sources of intelligence (AI), debunking/pre-bunking of posts and suspending accounts of maligned influencers. - Counter-narratives are highly-effective but should always be truth-based as part of an information peacekeeping strategy (IPK) or global peace and stabilization operations.